cao-jacky/scAtteR-plus-plus/server/README.md

 cmake -D CUDA_TOOLKIT_ROOT_DIR=/usr/local/cuda -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release .
 make

-# Update VLFeat library to function properly with scAtteR
+# Update VLFeat library to function properly with scAtteR++
 cd ../vlfeat

 vim vl/kmeans.c
 :%s/default(none)//g
 :wq

-# Return to scAtteR server's source files and compile
+# Return to scAtteR++ server's source files and compile
 cd ../../src
 mkdir build && cd build
 cmake ..

-# When building scAtteR, there may be several errors which occur.
+# When building scAtteR++, there may be several errors which occur.
 This is due to incompatabilities between libraries or NVIDIA GPU hardware, and must be debugged accordingly.
 We apologise that there cannot be more help with this.
 make

 ```